 The assessment centre will involve some exercises that you can’t fully prepare for, as recruiters want to see how you perform under pressure and think on your feet.
 However, there are things you can do so that you feel more prepared.
-First off, read the information provided by the firm about the assessment day so you know exactly what the day will involve and what will be expected of you.
-Take note of where it is being held and what time it starts.
-Also make sure to read and fully understand any materials you are sent in advance.

 What to expect

 Each firm’s assessment day will be structured differently, but they tend to contain similar elements such as: